Why study linguistics?

 M.A.
 Degree Requirements

 The M.A. is structured as a 2 year program.
-Students will either take a comprehensive exam or conduct a research project in order to complete the degree.

 The following are minimum requirements.